 These tools are wonderful ways to dissect and distil ‘what’ is happening on your digital channels and how users are interacting with your content.

 But.
-A word of caution: even with all these insight tools, nothing comes close to gathering actual user feedback.
+A word of caution: even with all these insight and ux tools, nothing comes close to gathering actual user feedback.

 The tools above won’t necessarily tell you ‘why’ users are behaving in certain ways.